Death Dictionary

 Quinsie complication of tonsillitis, infection spreads beyond tonsils

-Rickets weakening of bones b/c of prolonged vitamin D deficiency
+Rickets weakening of bones because of prolonged vitamin D deficiency

 Rising of the Lights difficulty breathing or a choking sensation